iturdikulov/notes/3D_computer_graphics.md

 ---
 # 3D computer graphics

-> 3D [[computer_graphics|computer graphics]], sometimes called CGI, 3D-CGI or
+> 3D [[computer_graphics]], sometimes called CGI, 3D-CGI or three-dimensional
-> three-dimensional computer graphics are graphics that use a three-dimensional
+> computer graphics are graphics that use a three-dimensional representation of
-> representation of geometric data (often Cartesian) that is stored in the
+> geometric data (often Cartesian) that is stored in the computer for the
-> computer for the purposes of performing calculations and rendering digital
+> purposes of performing calculations and rendering digital images, usually 2D
-> images, usually 2D images but sometimes 3D images.
-The resulting images may be
+> images but sometimes 3D images.
+The resulting images may be stored for viewing
-> stored for viewing later (possibly as an animation) or displayed in real
+> later (possibly as an animation) or displayed in real time.\
-> time.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/3D_computer_graphics)</cite>

 I'm trying to [[CG_learning_path|learn]] 3D computer graphics.